Battle of Austerlitz: Military and political results

 Allied casualties stood at about 36,000 out of an army of 89,000, representing about 38% of their effective forces.
 The French were not unscathed in the battle, losing around 9,000 out of an army of 66,000, or about 13% of their forces.
-The Allies also lost some 180 guns and about 50 standards.
-As per more recent data, 186 guns (cannons) and 45 standards.
+The Allies also lost 186 guns and 45 standards.
 The victory was met by sheer amazement and delirium in Paris, where the nation had been teetering on the brink of financial collapse just days earlier.
 Napoleon wrote to Josephine, "I have beaten the Austro-Russian army commanded by the two emperors.
 I am a little weary. ...
 I embrace you."
 Napoleon's comments in this letter led to the battle's other famous designation, "Battle of the Three Emperors".
 However, Napoleon was mistaken as Emperor Francis of Austria was not present on the battlefield.
 Tsar Alexander perhaps best summed up the harsh times for the Allies by stating, "We are babies in the hands of a giant."
 After hearing the news of Austerlitz, Pitt said of a map of Europe, "Roll up that map; it will not be wanted these ten years."

 France and Austria signed a truce on 4 December, and the Treaty of Pressburg, 22 days later, took the latter out of the war.
 Austria agreed to recognize French territory captured by the treaties of Campo Formio (1797) and Lunéville (1801), cede land to Bavaria, Württemberg and Baden, which were Napoleon's German allies, pay 40 million francs in war indemnities and cede Venice to the Kingdom of Italy.
 It was a harsh end for Austria, but certainly not a catastrophic peace.
 The Russian army was allowed to withdraw to its home territory, and the French ensconced themselves in Southern Germany.
 The Holy Roman Empire was extinguished, 1806 being seen as its final year.
 Napoleon created the Confederation of the Rhine, a string of German states meant to serve as a buffer between France and Prussia.
 Prussia saw these and other moves as an affront to its status as the main power of Central Europe, and it went to war with France in 1806.